denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 #### Native function descriptor and method type

-The **FunctionDescriptor** is key to invoking method type validation of a native function (safe type converting) and is the only entity the JVM relies on when attempting to match the **MethodHandle::invoke** method type to the descriptor method type as a reference value.
+The **FunctionDescriptor** is key to invoking the method type validation of a native function (safe type converting) and is the only entity the JVM relies on when attempting to match the **MethodHandle::invoke** method type to the descriptor method type as a reference value.

 At runtime, **MethodHandle::invoke** is called, and the JVM attempts safe type converting between the [MethodType](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/invoke/MethodType.html) derived from a function descriptor